kataras/iris/README.md

 I tend to make surprises by giving you the most unique and useful features, especially on Christmas period.

-This year, I intend to do give you more gifts.
+This year, I intend to give you more gifts.

 Don't worry, it will not contain any breaking changes, except of some MVC concepts that are re-designed.